Fool's Gold

 Structural Analysis

 The Status Quo at 2 minutes (2% through the runtime) establishes Finn searches wreckage of his boat after explosion, obsessed with treasure despite losing everything.
 Establishes his character flaw: prioritizing dreams over reality and relationships..
-Significantly, this early placement immediately immerses viewers in the story world.
+Notably, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 12 minutes when Finn discovers crucial clue to treasure location - a plate fragment with inscription that reveals where the Queen's Dowry went down.
 The impossible dream suddenly becomes possible..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Tess actively chooses to join the treasure hunt despite divorce being finalized.
+This demonstrates the protagonist's commitment to Tess actively chooses to join the treasure hunt despite divorce being finalized.
 She commits to one last adventure, entering the "new world" of rekindled partnership with Finn., moving from reaction to action.

 The Collapse moment at 82 minutes (73% through) represents the emotional nadir.
 Here, Moe captures them and takes control of treasure location.
 Finn's obsession has now endangered everyone including Tess and the Nigel family.
-Apparent death of the dream and relationship., shows the protagonist at their lowest point.
+Apparent death of the dream and relationship., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 88 minutes initiates the final act resolution at 79% of the runtime.
 Finn and Tess synthesize treasure knowledge with their partnership skills.
 They realize working together - combining passion WITH responsibility - is the answer.
 New resolve to act., demonstrating the transformation achieved throughout the journey.